 19. The question of providing an extra Women's seat for Bombay City is linked up with the general question of the distribution of the five Women's seats, and we therefore propose to deal with the whole question here.

-In paragraph 18 of our main Report we have said that under thumption tha prevailing in this Presidency the formation of special Women's consassumption for filling the six seats allotted to women was neither practicable nor a purposes.
-We find that our opinion on this important question has been fully endo purpose.
-Government, by the Legislative Council, and by the public.
-Neither Legis debates in the Legislative Council nor in the representations received from which public was there any suggestion that special Women's constituencies should arreformed for filling the Women's seats.
+In paragraph 18 of our main Report we have said that under the conditions prevailing in this Presidency the formation of special Women's constituencies for filling the six seats allotted to women was neither practicable nor desirable.
+We find that our opinion on this important question has been fully endorsed by Government, by the Legislative Council, and by the public.
+Neither in the debates in the Legislative Council nor in the representations received from the public was there any suggestion that special Women's constituencies should be formed for filling the Women's seats.
 Only two representations have been received from women, one from the Bombay Women's Council and one from Mrs. Hamid Ali.
-Both of these not merely do not ask for the formation of separate Women's constituencies but object even to the reservation of seats for women in general constituencies.
+Both of these not merely do not ask for the formation of separate Women's constituencies.
 The Bombay Women's Council say that "Women's opinion in Bombay has always been against reserved seats" and that "they wish to make it clear that they hope the reservation of seats will be abolished after the experimental stage".
 This emphasizes what we had said in our main Report that "the general opinion among women themselves is against the formation of any special electorate".